pascalberger/Cake.Issues-Presentation/PITCHME.md

 ## Issue with extension #2

-* Using extensions doesn't scale to hundreds of pipelines
+* Having logic in pipelines doesn't scale to hundreds of pipelines
 * YML based pipelines help but you still have redundancy

 ---